MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 # [PowerShell](#tab/powershell)

-This example is **correct** in both bash and PowerShell although the double quotes missing around the output `key:value` pair is a known issue in PowerShell.
+This example is **correct** in both Bash and PowerShell.

 ```azurecli-interactive
 az '{"key":"value"}' --debug
 ```

 See what the Azure CLI is interpreting in the `Command arguments` line of the output.
+The double quotes missing around the output `key:value` pair is a known issue in PowerShell.

 ```output
 Command arguments: ['{key:value}', '--debug']